SCENE 01 / THERMAL IMAGING

 Can thermal be used for Canadian wildlife?

+Here is what that looks like on the ground.
 Yes, thermal imaging is invaluable for Canadian wildlife—detecting grizzly and polar bears, moose, caribou, and beavers by their body heat in boreal forests, the Rockies, and Arctic tundra.
-It is especially useful for Arctic cinematography where polar bears show dramatic thermal contrast against snow.
+It is above all useful for Arctic cinematography where polar bears show dramatic thermal contrast against snow.

 Is thermal footage useful for documentaries?